alexdelprete/vsnx00-monitor/README.md

 # energy-monitor
-Gathers stats from DSMR4 P1 meter, ABB VSN300 logger and outputs to pvoutput and carbon
+Gathers stats from ABB VSN300 logger and outputs to pvoutput